Al4r1c/AlaroxFileManager/README.md

-AlaroxFileManager v0.3
+AlaroxFileManager v0.4
 =================

-Simple FileManager: allows to create a file, load a file, check if a file exist and write into a file.
+Simple FileManager: allows to:
+*   Create a file,
+*   Load a file,
+*   Check if a file exist,
+*   Write into a file,
+*   Move/rename a file,
+*   Delete a file.

 Able to load PHP, XML and YAML files.